whitebox-labs/whitebox-docs/tentacle/t0/README.md

 This documentation is for **Whitebox T0 Isolator**, model `T0 Rev 2` and later

 ## What's the Whitebox T0 isolator? <!-- {docsify-ignore} -->
-The Whitebox T0 is an OEM module to host and isolate an EZO Circuit (EZO circuits are made by Atlas Scientific).
-The T0 is an SMD module and is designed to be mounted with a pick & place machine on a motherboard.
+The Whitebox T0 is an OEM module to host and isolate one EZO Circuit (EZO circuits are made by Atlas Scientific).
+The T0 is an SMD module to be mounted with a pick & place machine on your own PCB design.

 * full power and signal isolation for **Atlas Scientific EZO Circuits**
 * enable / disable by gpio